Gostas/AgroHack_Uno_WiFi_Rev2/readme.md

 I was inspired by the AgroHack project (https://github.com/jimbobbennett/AgroHack) and wanted to see if it can be implemented on an even smaller device than the Raspberry Pi.
 The Arduino Uno WiFi Rev. 2 seemed like the perfect fit to get started with since it has an onboard WiFi and BLE module and more memory than the Uno (48 KB Flash, 6.144 KB SRAM, 256 Bytes EEPROM).

-A the code was based on firedog1024's repository for connecting the Uno WiFi Rev. 2 to Azure IoT Central (https://github.com/firedog1024/arduino-uno-wifi-iotc).
+The code was based on firedog1024's repository for connecting the Uno WiFi Rev. 2 to Azure IoT Central (https://github.com/firedog1024/arduino-uno-wifi-iotc).

 ## Features